-Jurisdiction Dimension of the organizing framework Key findings human mammal reservoir, bovines, and other livestock) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Diagnosis Molecular methods for rapid detection Serological diagnostics (e.g., self-testing, point-of-care diagnostics) Clinical presentation Signs and symptoms Risk factors The outbreak in dairy cows is multi-state and was first reported on 25 March 2024 and resulted in the first mammal to human transmission of avian flu.
-A technical report updated on 26 April 2024 notes that the CDC is actively working on clade 2.3.4.4b viruses and is performing ongoing analyses of the virus to identify genetic changes, but to date few genetic changes of public health concern have been identified in viruses circulating in wild birds and poultry.
-The U.S. Department of Agriculture (USDA) released recommendations on 14 May 2024 related to H5N1 virus in livestock for state animal health officials, veterinarians, and producers.
-The USDA Animal and Plant Health Inspection Service provides regular updates on detections in dairy cattle and updated epidemiological reports and guidance for farmers and veterinarians.
-According to the USDA, dairy cattle may experience sudden drop food intake, marked or acute drop in milk production, thickened milk or no milk, and respiratory signs such as clear nasal discharge.
-The U.S. Food and Drug Administration (FDA) completed 297 retail dairy samples, and all were found negative as of 10 May 2024.
-As of 10 May 2024, all egg inoculation tests related to retail sampling have been completed and were found negative, continued surveillance and sampling will continue Vietnam Epidemiology Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) A confirmed human case (H5N1) was reported to the WHO on 25 March 2024.
-The male patient developed fever and cough, abdominal pain, and diarrhoea, which eventually led to the diagnosis of severe pneumonia, severe sepsis, and acute respiratory distress syndrome.
+Jurisdiction Dimension of the organizing framework Key findings (e.g., prevalence, case fatality rates, geographic distribution) The U.K. has self-declared zonal freedom from highly pathogenic avian influenza for Great Britain with effect from the 29 March 2024.
+The U.K. is maintaining a live dashboard of findings of avian influenza in wild birds, however the numbers are cumulative (and cannot be sorted by year).
+Since February 1, there have been eight cases of avian influenza found in wild birds across the U.K. and a mix of H5N1 and H5N5.
+United States Biology Circulating clades 2.3.4.4b Epidemiology Bird to non-human mammal Non-human mammal to mammal Reported cases and other epidemiological indicators of avian influenza (H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Diagnosis Molecular methods for rapid detection Serological diagnostics (e.g., self-testing, point-of-care diagnostics) Clinical presentation Signs and symptoms Risk factors As of 3 July 2024, an additional case H5N1 has been reported among humans in the U.S., leading to five total since 2022.
+The latest case was identified in the state of Colorado following an ongoing multistate outbreak of A(H5N1) in dairy cows.
+This is the first in Colorado, with the previous three taking place in Michigan (one case) and Texas (two cases).
+The individual reported eye symptoms only, received oseltamivir treatment, and has since recovered.
+The CDC has not changed the public health risk from low, given there remains no person-to-person spread.
+The current public health risk is low given there has been no person-to-person spread, but there is ongoing multistate outbreak among dairy cattle, widespread influenza among wild birds, and sporadic outbreaks among poultry flocks and mammals.
+As of 5 July 2024, 12 states in the U.S. have now confirmed H5N1 clade 2.3.4.4b among 139 dairy cow herds.
+A technical report updated on 5 June 2024 (the July update has not yet been released) notes that the CDC continues to actively work on clade 2.3.4.4b viruses and is performing ongoing analyses of the virus to identify genetic changes, but to date few genetic changes of public health concern have been identified in viruses circulating in wild birds and poultry.
+The U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service provides regular updates on detections in dairy cattle and updated epidemiological reports and guidance for farmers and veterinarians.
+As of 11 July 2024, the USDA reported 49 confirmed cases of H5N1 in dairy cattle herds in six states in the last 30 days.
+On the 10 May 2024, the U.S. Food and Drug Administration reported that all 297 samples from an initial survey of retail dairy products were found to be negative for viable Highly Pathogenic H5N1 Avian Influenza.
+An update on previous sampling survey is under way and testing an additional 155 dairy products for Vietnam Epidemiology Reported cases and other epidemiological indicators of avian influenza (H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) No new relevant experiences found between 14 May to 8 July 2024.
+A confirmed human case (H5N1) was reported to the WHO on 25 March 2024.
+The male patient developed fever and cough, abdominal pain and diarrhoea, which eventually led to the diagnosis of severe pneumonia, severe sepsis and acute respiratory distress syndrome.
 The patient had been trapping wild birds and had reported no contact with dead or sick poultry.
 The patient passed away on 23 March.